-Permission to access the labour market is for a six-month, renewable period.
-In practice, applications are accepted once a person has been waiting for eight months for a first instance decision in order to prevent delays once the nine-month period has elapsed.
+In practice, labour market access applications are accepted once a person has been waiting for five months for a first instance decision in order to prevent delays once the six-month period has elapsed.

 There are a number of conditions applying to permission to access the labour market with a criminal sanction applying in the event of a breach.
 An applicant may not employ any person or enter a partnership with another person.
 An applicant may not be employed or seek to be employed or enter a contract for services with any of the prohibited bodies.
 An applicant must also inform the Minister of their income and must inform the Minister if they become self-employed or if there is any change to their self-employment.